Monarchy of the Netherlands: Accession

 As with most monarchies, the Netherlands cannot be without a monarch – the constitution of the Netherlands does not recognise a situation in which there is no monarch.
-This is because there must be a head of state in order for the government to function, as there must be someone who carries out the tasks of the constitutional role of the King/Queen.
+This is because there must be a head of state in order for the government to function, as there must be someone who carries out the tasks of the constitutional role of the king or queen.
 For this reason, the new monarch assumes the role the moment the previous monarch ceases to hold the throne.
 The only exception is if there is no heir at all, in which case the Council of State assumes the role of the monarch pending the appointment of a monarch or regent.

 The monarch is expected to execute his duties and responsibilities for the good of the nation.
 The monarch must therefore swear to uphold the constitution and execute the office faithfully.
 The monarch must be sworn in as soon as possible after assuming the throne during a joint session of the States-General held in Amsterdam.
-Article 32 of the Dutch constitution describes a swearing-in in "the capital Amsterdam", which incidentally is the only phrase in the constitution that names Amsterdam as the capital of the Kingdom.
+Article 32 of the Dutch constitution describes a swearing-in in "the capital, Amsterdam", which incidentally is the only phrase in the constitution that names Amsterdam as the capital of the Kingdom.
 The ceremony is called the inauguration (inhuldiging).

-The Dutch monarch is not crowned—although the crown, orb, and sceptre are present at the ceremony—the monarch's swearing of the oath constitutes acceptance of the throne.
-Also, note that this ceremony does not equal accession to the throne as this would imply a vacancy of the throne between monarchs which is not allowed.
+The Dutch monarch is not crowned—although the crown, orb, and sceptre are present at the ceremony—and the monarch's swearing of the oath constitutes acceptance of the throne.
+This ceremony does not equal accession to the throne, as this would imply a vacancy of the throne between monarchs, which is not allowed.
 The monarch ascends immediately after the previous monarch ceases to reign.
 The swearing-in only constitutes acceptance in public.

 End of a reign

 The monarch's reign can end in death or abdication.
 Both of these events cause the regular mechanisms of succession to go into effect.
 While the constitution mentions neither possibility explicitly, it does describe what happens after the monarch dies or abdicates.
-Abdication is a prerogative of the monarch, but it is also irreversible as the person abdicating cannot return to the throne, nor can a child born to a former monarch after an abdication has occurred have a claim to the throne.
+Abdication is a prerogative of the monarch, but it is also irreversible, as the person abdicating cannot return to the throne, nor can a child born to a former monarch after an abdication has occurred have a claim to the throne.

-The abdicated monarch is legally a Prince or Princess of the Netherlands as well as a Prince or Princess of Orange-Nassau.
+The abdicated monarch is legally a prince(ss) of the Netherlands, as well as a prince(ss) of Orange-Nassau.
 After their death, legally the deceased monarch (abdicated or not) has no titles.
 However, after death, the abdicated monarch is traditionally referred to as king or queen again.
-For example, Queen Juliana became queen on 4 September 1948 and princess again on 30 April 1980 following her abdication, but has been referred to as Queen Juliana since her death on 20 March 2004.
+For example, Queen Juliana became queen on 4 September 1948 and princess again on 30 April 1980 following her abdication but has been referred to as Queen Juliana since her death on 20 March 2004.